r-nikhil/r-nikhil.github.io/work.md

 #### Publications

-* CSMS/CA layer for a generic protocol stack

-Implemented a Carrier Sense Multiple access with collision avoidance (CSMS/CA) layer for a generic protocol stack which was presented at APOGEE 2015.

 * Economic Analysis of Data Breaches

 Collected data about recent data breaches in the last one year to build a regression model for prediction and prevention of data breaches.
 Research thesis indicated that lack of policy understanding and low expenditure to be major factors for breaches.
 Successfully presented it as my undergraduate thesis for the M.Sc Economics Degree.